 Frederick County is located in the western part of Maryland.
-Historically, this has been a rural community that has always been considered a conservative venue for trying personal injury cases which is a nice way of saying jurors are stingy.
+Victims who are injured or lose loved ones in medical malpractice or a motor vehicle accident want to know how the trial and settlement value of their case is impacted by the fact that their case will be heard by a jury in Frederick.
+Historically, this has been a rural community that has always been considered a conservative venue for trying personal injury cases which is a nice way of saying jurors have been historically stingy.

-But as Frederick become more cosmopolitan, their jury verdicts in personal injury case have begun to increase to keep up with the rest of Maryland.
+But as Frederick has become more cosmopolitan, their jury verdicts in personal injury cases have begun to increase to keep up with the rest of Maryland.
 As you will see below, our firm's results in Frederick have been historically very good.

 Frederick County has four Circuit Court Judges, Hon.
 G. Edward Dwyer, Hon.
 John H. Tisdale, Hon.
 Julie Stevenson Solt, and Hon.
 Theresa M. Adams.
 The District Court of Maryland for Frederick County has three judges: Hon.
 Janice S. Rodnick Ambrose, Hon.
 Oliver John Cejka, Jr. and Hon.
 W. Milnor Roberts.
 This is a good bench with a good reputation.

 - Sample scheduling order in Frederick County